apache/calcite/site/_docs/howto.md

 [ASF git repositories](https://gitbox.apache.org/repos/asf#calcite) hosting the source code of the project as well as the website.

-All repositories present on gitbox are available on GitHub with write-access enabled, including rights to open/close/merge pull requests and address issues.
+All repositories present on GitBox are available on GitHub with write-access enabled, including rights to open/close/merge pull requests and address issues.

-In order to exploit the GitHub services, committers should link their accounts (ASF, GitHub) via the [account linking page](https://gitbox.apache.org/setup/).
+In order to exploit the GitHub services, committers should link their ASF and GitHub accounts via the [account linking page](https://gitbox.apache.org/setup/).

 Here are the steps:

- * Set your GitHub ID into your [Apache ID profile](https://id.apache.org/).
+ * Set your GitHub username into your [Apache profile](https://id.apache.org/).
  * Enable [GitHub 2FA](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/)
 on your GitHub account.
  * Activating GitHub 2FA changes the authentication process and may affect the way you [access GitHub](https://help.github.com/en/github/authenticating-to-github/accessing-github-using-two-factor-authentication#using-two-factor-authentication-with-the-command-line).
-You may need to establish personal access tokens or upload your public SSH key to GitHub depending on the protocol (HTTPS vs. SSH) that you are using.
+You may need to establish personal access tokens or upload your public SSH key to GitHub depending on the protocol that you are using (HTTPS vs. SSH).
  * Merge your Apache and GitHub accounts using the [account linking page](https://gitbox.apache.org/setup/) (you should see 3 green checks in GitBox).
  * Wait at least 30 minutes for an email inviting you to Apache GitHub Organization.
  * Accept invitation and verify that you are a [member of the team](https://github.com/orgs/apache/teams/calcite-committers/members).

 ## Merging pull requests (for Calcite committers)